-The reason given for the withdrawal of the threshold is the progress made in the accuracy of speed camera and detection equipment and more importantly, an increase in road casualties in Britain – up 6% last year when compared to 2012 levels.
+The reason given for the withdrawal of the threshold is the progress made in the accuracy of speed cameras and detection equipment and more importantly, an increase in road casualties in Britain – up 6% last year when compared to 2012 levels.

 A first time offender will be issued with a formal warning letter.
 If a second speeding offence is detected, then a fixed penalty of £100 and 3 points will be issued or the offence reported to the Procurator Fiscal.